deiss/digitscanner/README.md

 This project is a handwritten number recognition software, using a feedforward Artificial Neural Network (ANN).
 The network learns with the Stochastic Gradient Descent algorithm, using the cross-entropy as a cost function.

+The projects uses the MNIST dataset to train and test the neural network.
+Then it is possible to draw numbers in a window and make the computer guess.

 I was rather focused on understanding the principles of ANN in this project, so I coded the whole project myself and didn't use any libraries.
 You should consider using linear algebra librairies if you want greater performances.

 Language: C++<br/>